f5devcentral/f5-ansible-asm-example/README.md

 ### Deploy just an iApp Service on a BIG-IP:
 *Uncomment one bigip_iApp_X role you would like to deploy in playbooks/deploy_iApp.yaml.
 See the description in each role's tasks/main.yaml*

+*If you are deploying in AWS, configure the inventory/host_vars/bigip host file to point to your bigip and set the playbooks to run on "hosts: bigips" instead.*

 #### bigip_iApp_1 = A simple HTTP service